discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Siax" hideRotation>

-At 2000 Siax has a medium-sized defiance bar that shouldnt really need to be broken in an organised group, since you should have more than enough DPS to ignore it.
+At 2000 Siax has a medium-sized defiance bar that shouldn't really need to be broken in an organised group, since you should have more than enough DPS to ignore it.
 If you do want to break it you should only need to break it once, unless your group is slow, where you may need to also break it in P3.

 </Boss>